 But your router’s firewall isn’t perfect.
 In addition to exploits, which I’ll address in detail shortly, routers are prone to simple misconfiguration.
 Home users often have difficulty navigating complex are unintuitive router menus.

 How can you fix it?
 Use a software firewall.
-You can use Windows’ built-in firewall or one of the many free options on the market.
-Also, you should remember to close any unsecure gaps you might have opened in your router’s firewall.
+You can use the built-in firewall in Windows or one of the many free firewall options available.
+Also, you should remember to close any unsecured gaps you might have opened in your router’s firewall.
 Many people open ports to make software work, but never close them after they stop using the app.

 The Malicious March of Progress

 Researchers have found a broad range of potential exploits in common consumer routers from companies like D-Link and ASUS.
 While most are not attacks that were found in the wild but instead discovered in a laboratory, the findings prove that routers are not fortresses.
 In fact, ever-expanding feature sets seem to provide more potential for exploitation.

 How can you fix it?
 Keep up to date on your router’s firmware.
 Modern routers sometimes have an automatic update feature, or allow you to update with the press of a button.
 If you find that option in your router’s options, that’s great.
 If you don’t, you’ll need to visit the support site of the router’s manufacturer and download an update, then install it manually.

 Home routers are always secured by a password.
 As explained earlier, this makes routers open to brute-force attacks, which can be effective if a password is too short.
 But there’s more to worry about than random brute-force hacking; in fact, that’s an unlikely scenario.
 What’s more likely is that someone will guess or discover your password.